 Petter Ringbom / Partner

-Petter Ringbom’s debut feature documentary, The Russian Winter, premiered at Tribeca Film Festival in 2012.
-His follow up, Shield and Spear, premiered at Toronto’s Hot Docs in 2014, and won the Silver Price at UK’s Passion for Freedom Awards.
-Petter’s films have also screened at SXSW, IDFA, Film Society of Lincoln Center, BAM, the Hammer Museum, Miami Art Basel, and the international film festivals of Moscow, Gothenburg, Chicago, Durban and Stockholm.
+Petter Ringbom’s latest film, This World is Not My Own, reimagines the life of Nellie Mae Rowe and premiered at SXSW in 2023.
+It has won awards at the Atlanta, Nashville, Palm Springs and Mendocino film festivals.
+His films have also screened at Tribeca, IDFA, Hot Docs, Film Society of Lincoln Center, BAM, The Smithsonian, Miami Art Basel, and Gothenburg Intl.
+Film Festival.
 He has been a Film Independent Fast Track Fellow, a Gotland Film Lab resident at the Ingmar Bergman Estate, a Midpoint Feature Launch participant and a Berlinale Talent.

 Petter started his career as a designer and art director.
 After studying at the Cooper Union School of Art in New York, he became a partner in the creative agency Flat, where he worked for clients like MoMA, Red Cross and ESPN.
 He has taught at Parsons School of Design and New York University, and served on the board of the New York chapter of the American Institute of Graphic Arts.